-Humans have used drugs for thousands of years.
+Humans have a long history of drug abuse having used drugs for thousands of years.
 Early civilization used wine from at least the time of the early Egyptians.
 The earliest recorded use of narcotics dates back to 4,000 B.C, with medicinal marijuana appearing in China around 2,737 B.C.

 The extraction of active ingredients from psychoactive drugs did not occur until the 19th century.
 Thereafter, the emergence of unregulated and freely prescribed drugs, such as morphine, laudanum, and cocaine, laid the groundwork for modern addiction.
 People could buy these drugs in patented medicine bottles at local drugstores.
 During the American Civil War, wounded veterans returned home with their morphine kits.
 As a result, opium dens thrived.
 By the early 1900s, an estimated 250,000 morphine addicts lived in the United States.

 Legislators began to take notice of the addiction epidemic over time.
 The first enacted legislation against drug abuse occurred in 1875, when opium dens became outlawed in San Francisco.
 The Pure Food and Drug Act of 1906, the first national drug law, mandated accurate labeling of patented medicines with opium and other drugs.
 In 1914, the Harrison Narcotic Act dictated that only licensed medical professionals and pharmacies could sell substantial doses of opiates or cocaine.
 The banning of heroin soon followed.
 The United States Supreme Court made it illegal for doctors and pharmacies to prescribe narcotics to addicts, even as part of an addiction treatment plan.
 As a result, the use of narcotics diminished by the 1920s.
 The prohibition of alcohol occurred in 1919, but was later repealed in 1933.